 I have been a freelance museum and art gallery interpretation consultant, and have over 12 years of experience in developing and researching creative audience-led museum and gallery interpretation, curating exhibitions, devising interpretation and interactivity, commissioning artists, working collaboratively with partner organisations, developing participatory projects for young people, managing formal and informal education programmes and establishing digital and social media projects in museums.
 Following my PhD, I worked as Special Projects Manager at the Royal Armouries in Leeds, managing the highly successful exhibition Warrior Treasures: Saxon Gold from the Staffordshire Hoard which exceeded its visitor target of over 55,000 visitors in 4 months.

 I am a mentor for the Museums Association’s AMA.
 I was a Trustee for GEM from 2014-2016, having been Area Convenor for Yorkshire and Humberside for 4 years from 2010-2014.
 I am a member of engage.
+In 2018, I became part of the Women Cultural Leaders Network in the East, and I also joined the Executive Committee for Norfolk Arts Forum.

 Everything though, is interconnected…